WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 The last stop is at Cheongsapo.
 From there you can continue by foot all the way to Songjeong Beach, another famous beach in Busan.

 The Beach Train is also a really nice experience.
 The starting point is the same as the Sky Capsule.
-The train runs all the way to Songjeong with different stop along the way including the Cheongsapo Daritdol Observatory, one of the famous skybridge of Busan.
+The train runs all the way to Songjeong with different stops along the way including the Cheongsapo Daritdol Observatory, one of the famous skybridge of Busan.
 More about it later.

 Taking the Sky Capsule is one of the best things to do in Busan!